-Peter J. Cutino Award Banquet
+Peter J. Cutino Awards

 The Peter J. Cutino Award made its debut in 1999.
 This award is a symbol of the commitment The Olympic Club has toward athletics and to the great tradition of its Water Polo program.
 The namesake of the award is perhaps the greatest name in United States Water Polo—former UC Berkeley and The Olympic Club of San Francisco Water Polo coach Peter J. Cutino.

 The Peter J. Cutino Award is presented annually by The Olympic Club to honor the outstanding Division One collegiate male and female athlete in the sport of Water Polo.
 The sport of Water Polo has a long and distinguished history at The Olympic Club and it is the distinct pleasure of the Club to sponsor this award.

 The Club’s rich tradition of excellence in the sport of Water Polo began in the 1930’s and continues today.
 It is this tradition combined with one of the greatest names in the sport that will form the legacy that will secure the Peter J. Cutino Award a place in history as a symbol of athletic excellence.

 Administration of the award is the responsibility of the awards Executive Director, The Olympic Club’s standing Athletic Director.
 A five person Board of Trustees works with the Executive Director of the award to advise in areas of the awards tradition and integrity.
 The Cutino Award Trustees serve no more than three years.
 One Trustee is a member of the Athletic Committee; one Trustee is from the Board of Directors; and the remaining two Trustees are from The Olympic Club’s Water Polo program or the Water Polo community outside The Olympic Club.